-Shareholders asked oil and gas giant Chevron to cut emissions.
+Shareholders asked oil giant Chevron to cut emissions.
 Now some want the chairman ousted.

 “Big investors are going to be increasingly voting against directors because of climate issues,” Goldstein said.
 “It doesn’t mean they’re going to be voting against every director.
 They’re going to look at which companies are in the lead and which are laggards on disclosing current emissions as well as their transition plans.”

-One of the biggest players, for example, BlackRock, the world’s largest money manager, has repeatedly warned that it will steer away from investments with high environmental risks.
+One of the biggest players, for example, BlackRock, the world’s largest money manager, has repeatedly warned that it will steer away from investments that carry high environmental risks.

 “BlackRock believes that climate change has become a defining factor in companies’ long-term prospects,” it said in January in a document indicating how it will decide how to vote in shareholder elections this year.